Civitas—Frequently Asked Questions

 A. The word civitas is Latin and means “citizenship:” the position of inhabiting a given place and exercising the rights, privileges and responsibilities inherent to that place.
-Building upon that definition, the Civitas Honors program at Augustana is centered on exploring the nature and characteristics of citizenship; at Augustana College, in the United States, and as part of a global community.
+Building upon that definition, the Civitas Honors program at Augustana is centered on exploring the nature and characteristics of citizenship; at Augustana University, in the United States, and as part of a global community.

 Q. Will Civitas courses increase my general education requirements?

 A. No. The Religion and English courses during your freshman year are already part of the general education requirements, as is the Capstone course you take during your senior year.
 The sequenced courses (CIVT 201-204) may be substituted for any four courses in the general education program, except for Capstone.
 The Vocation Project (CIVT 395) will usually be done as part of your major; in a number of majors, it can also serve as a departmental honors thesis.

 Q. Will Civitas courses count toward my major?

 A. As noted above, your Vocation Project (CIVT 395) can count toward the major in certain departments.
 Some CIVT 202-204 courses are cross-listed with individual departmental offerings and can count toward that departmental major for Civitas students.
 Recent examples include Biology 180/Civitas 202: Introduction to Environmental Science, and Journalism 290/History 290/Civitas 203: History of the American Press.

 Q. Can I major in any discipline and be part of Civitas?

 A. Typically, yes.
 With careful planning, even students in pre-professional majors with heavy course loads have completed the Civitas program.